Originally published in AffinityLive.

 1. Choose a revenue model approach that is best for your company and background.

-For example, if you have a team of engineers with good business sense, a technology model—where you identify where you are in your R&D model and where you expect to be in the next phase and into the future—will be a good fit for your company.
-Depending on your company type, it may make sense to have revenue projections that are linear in nature or ones that are exponential (in other words, do you want to mitigate capital risk and start small and build from there or prove your revenue model at scale?).
+For this revenue model example, let’s say, you have a team of engineers with good business sense.
+In this case, a technology model—where you identify where you are in your R&D model and where you expect to be in the next phase and into the future—will be a good fit for your company.
+Depending on your company type, it may make sense to have revenue projections that are linear in nature or ones that are exponential (in other words, do you want to mitigate capital risk and start small and build from n there or prove your revenue model at scale?).
 Ultimately, you want to choose a model that helps you to direct your development efforts.
+A revenue projection template is a great way to start developing your approach.

 2. Your revenue model should allow you to communicate your value.